jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 7. Restart Claude if it's running.

-> **IMPORTANT NOTE FOR WINDOWS USERS**: Make sure to run each command separately.
-Do not combine commands like `cd ClaudeComputerCommander npm install` as this will cause errors.
-Use separate command lines for each step.

 ### Option 2: Add to claude_desktop_config manually
 Add this entry to your claude_desktop_config.json (on Windows, found at %APPDATA%\\Claude\\claude_desktop_config.json):